-- Global Payroll Strategy.
-Approaches to multi-country payroll vary from company to company, from highly-centralized to highly-devolved models.
-In turn this impacts vendor strategies: some organizations strive to work with one vendor (or a small group of vendors) globally, and may therefore be less inclined to retain single country providers.
-For all of these decisions, Webster Buchanan recommends taking a pragmatic rather than purist approach: the priority is operational ability over design elegance - Controls and compliance requirements.
-In countries with complex compliance requirements, as well as smaller or more remote countries, there may be benefits in retaining a vendor with strong local knowledge and experience - Global payroll vendor governance.
-The decision on retaining an incountry provider may be influenced by the acquiring company's vendor management strategy specifically whether the vendor will be managed locally from within the country, centrally through head office, or through shared service centers or regional hubs.
-In some cases, language or timezone issues may make it harder for the acquiring company to effectively manage an in-country provider - The cost equation, including cost per payslip and all extras - Systems set-up, and whether incumbent vendors are able to integrate with the acquired company's central HR systems and provide data back to the organization in the format required - Range of services provided by the vendor.
-Payroll services will sometimes be bundled in with other support services such as accounting or HR, and any decision to terminate payroll may be set aside by the practical requirements of other support functions - Quality of service.
-Establish from the in-house team what level of service has been provided by the vendor, both in terms of conventional
+- Global payroll strategy.
+Approaches to multi-country payroll vary from company to company, from highly-centralised to highly-devolved models.
+In turn, this affects vendor strategies: some organisations strive to work with one vendor (or a small group of vendors) globally, and may therefore be less inclined to retain single country providers.
+For all of these decisions, we recommend taking a pragmatic rather than purist approach: the priority is operational ability over design elegance. - Controls and compliance requirements.
+In countries with complex compliance requirements, as well as smaller or more remote countries, there may be benefits in retaining a vendor with strong local knowledge and experience. - Global payroll vendor governance.
+The decision on retaining an in-country provider may be influenced by the acquiring company's vendor management strategy specifically whether the vendor will be managed locally from within the country, centrally through head office, or through shared service centers or regional hubs.
+In some cases, language or timezone issues may make it harder for the acquiring company to effectively manage an in-country provider. - The cost equation, including cost per pay slip and all extras. - Systems set-up, and whether incumbent vendors are able to integrate with the acquired company's central HR systems and provide data back to the organisation in the format required. - Range of services provided by the vendor.
+Payroll services will sometimes be bundled in with other